Flavorful Kentucky Beef Farms

 In Part 2 of our Kentucky Beef farms tour, Chefs Philip Cronin and Michael Krafft return as guest hosts for to interview the Chunglo family at Tricklin’ Creek Farm to hear how they’re building their beef cattle herd and what sorts of things they are doing to sustain and build their land.

-Listen in as Adam Chunglo, his wife Elizabeth, son Seth and Katelyn Hawkins from the Kentucky Beef Council share their experiences managing the cattle daily including identifying and tagging each cow.
+Listen in as Adam Chunglo, his wife Elizabeth, daughter Emily, son Seth, and Katelyn Hawkins from the Kentucky Beef Council share their experiences managing the cattle daily including identifying and tagging each cow.
 They also recollect their journey into beef farming, their finances then and now and a lot of interesting strategies they’ve devised over the years.
 Listen in to get unmatchable tips and tricks to whether you’re a beef farmer or a chef or consumer buying beef.
 This behind the scenes tour at Tricklin’ Creek Farm near Harrodsburg, Kentucky will be fascinating and informative.

 Thanks to our partner on this week’s episode: